-The icare claims management service model introduced in January 2018 aims to achieve better outcomes and experience for employers and injured workers.
+The icare claims management service model, introduced in January 2018, aims to achieve a better customer experience and better outcomes for employers and injured workers.
 Our model focuses on:

 - financial sustainability.

 The service model was designed to focus on the customer, to simplify the claims process and create increased transparency and effectiveness.
 It recognises the need for fast, efficient service for the majority of claims while ensuring claims at risk of prolonged time loss or with more complex circumstances receive the support they need.

 We want to make the process simpler and faster, which is why we developed a segmented model that ensures appropriate levels of care and management are matched to the circumstances and complexities of the claim.

 In September 2019, changes to how claims are managed in our Claims Support Centre came into effect.
 These changes apply to claim allocation rules which determine how claims are segmented and which claims go to which claims teams.